Confluence and Jira are among the most popular collaboration products for software teams working in an agile environment.

 You can organize your knowledge base using labels and by defining page hierarchy.
 When creating a new page for your knowledge base, you can start with a blank document or choose from over 75 templates for different strategy and planning docs.

-Confluence is an excellent app for collaborating on different project documents and brainstorm new ideas.
+Confluence is an excellent app for collaborating on different project documents and brainstorming new ideas.
 It allows multi-author editing and highlights the changes by other users with distinct colors.

 You can tag other users to seek their input or assign tasks.
 You can also highlight and comment on specific content sections and start conversation threads to discuss ideas.